juhp/fedora-repoquery/README.md

   -4,--dnf4                Use dnf4 instead of dnf5 (if available)
-  -q,--quiet               Avoid output to stderr -v,--verbose             Show stderr from dnf repoquery -r,--redirect            Show and re-use redirected mirror -T,--time                Show time-stamp of repos -K,--koji                Use Koji buildroot --devel-channel          Use eln development compose
+  -q,--quiet               Avoid output to stderr -v,--verbose             Show stderr from dnf repoquery --dynamic                Redirect each HTTP through mirror -T,--time                Show time-stamp of repos -K,--koji                Use Koji buildroot --devel-channel          Use eln development compose